awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/03_cafe_operations_sop.md

 ## 6. Cleaning During Service

-- Wipe bar and café tables regularly.
+- Wipe bar and cafe tables regularly.
 - Maintain trash at safe levels; remove before overflowing.
 - Spot mop spills immediately (or call support) and mark with a caution sign.

 ---

-## 7. Closing Checklist (Café)
+## 7. Closing Checklist (Cafe)

 1. Turn off and clean espresso machine according to manufacturer and store procedures.
 2. Clean grinders, brewers, and surfaces.